Next Ross County Manager Odds – Four Names Who Could Replace Don Cowie

 While he’s yet to manage at Championship level, Thomson has been touted for several top-flight roles in recent years, thanks to his tactical awareness and ability to develop young players.

-His ties to Scottish football, combined with a clear managerial ambition, make him a viable candidate for the Dingwall job if it becomes available.
+His ties to Scottish football, combined with a clear managerial ambition, make him a viable candidate for the Dingwall job.

 The board may see Thomson as a progressive, long-term option capable of blending youth development with competitive performances.